 Chemical Models of Nebular Processes

 The goal of this task is to determine the chemical composition of icy bodies and establish their potential for delivering pre-biotic organic materials and water to the young Earth and other planets.
-This is being performed through detailed chemical modeling, coupled with physical evolution, of the protosolar nebula.
-Related observational, theoretical, and laboratory subprojects are also being undertaken.
+This is being performed through detailed chemical modeling, coupled with physical evolution, of the interstellar precursor material and of the protosolar nebula.
+Related observational and laboratory studies are also undertaken.

 PROJECT INVESTIGATORS:Steven Charnley